Ken A. Aho, Ph.D.

 BIOL 6692 Introduction to R (Fall)

-One of my strongest interests is the use of statistical tools to facilitate the conservation and reclamation of native plant communities.
+One of my strongest interests is the use of statistical tools to facilitate good science.
 My research in this area has resulted in new approaches for both finding the correct number of plant communities in a landscape, and modeling optimal environments of native plant communities to aid in reclamation.

 I have worked primarily in alpine, subalpine and montane ecosystems examining community-level phenomena.
 This includes work describing the alpine plant communities ofthe Absaroka-Beartooth Mountains.
 For example, I have recently completed a study to determine the effect of exotic mountain goats on native alpine vegetation in Yellowstone National Park.
 A video describing this work can be found here.
 More recently I have become involved with the plant-parasite relations of pine trees.